gsulc/gsulc.github.io/about.md

 permalink: /about/
 ---

 My name is Gordon Sulc.
-I am a software engineer at Hamilton Storage, where I design robotic control software.
+I am a software engineer at Suntra MedTech Solutions, where I develop medical applications.
 I'm interested in clean code and architecture.
-In my free time, I enjoy racing motorcycles, backpacking, hiking, travel, and photography.
+In my free time, I enjoy racing motorcycles, rock climbing, and photography.

 ## Projects